-Small and medium sized walnut burl veneers are available here.
+Our listing of small and large size walnut burl veneers is available here.

 Looking for even larger sheets of this species?
 We also offer this in 4' x 8' paper-backed veneer, which can be applied with contact cement or any other veneer adhesive.